mixiotez/inspirational-homepage/README.md

 ```

 ## Features
 * Fetches and displays five landscape-oriented nature images using **Unsplash**'s API, with side buttons for navigation and a label with the author's credits.
+These are lazy loaded and a Blurhash is displayed while they load.
 * Fetches and displays a random inspirational quote from **Quotable**'s API, including the author's name.
 * Fetches local weather forecast using **OpenWeather**'s API, with location determined by geolocation or **IPinfo**'s API as a fallback.
 Displays the forecast, icon, location, and temperature in Celsius.
 * Manages fetch failures with notifications and displays loading animations while fetching.